Skip to main content

 Solidarity Platform

-The Solidarity Platform has been set up to ensure the implementation of the Temporary Protection Directive in close collaboration with all parties.
-Its role is to monitor the needs identified in EU countries and coordinate the operational response.
-The Solidarity Platform also provides a general forum for discussion to support the implementation of the 10-Point Plan presented by the Commission after the Extraordinary Justice and Home Affairs Council of 28 March.
+The Solidarity Platform has been set up to ensure the provisions of the Temporary Protection Directive in close collaboration with all parties mentioned below.
+Its role is to monitor the needs identified in EU countries and coordinate an operational response.
+The Solidarity Platform also provides a general forum for discussion to support the implementation of the 10-Point Plan presented by the Commission after the Extraordinary Justice and Home Affairs Council of 28 March 2022.
+The Solidarity Platform continues to prove its added value in the overall coordination of the EU response to the Russian aggression against Ukraine, by offering an informal space, usually an online meeting area, for the quick alignment of operational and policy responses by the key stakeholders.

 The Solidarity Platform, coordinated by DG HOME, brings together: